microsoft/LearnTogether-Collaboration-Brainstorm-App/README.md

 1. Navigate to `http://localhost:3000` in a browser tab

 This package is based on the [Create React App](https://reactjs.org/docs/create-a-new-react-app.html), so much of the Create React App documentation applies.

+## Running the App Locally with Azure Relay Service as the Fluid Service

+To run this follow the steps below:

+1. Go to the Azure portal and search for `Azure Fluid Relay`.
+1. Create a new Azure Fluid Relay resource and note the `tenantId`, `token`, and `orderer` and `storage` values.
+1. Rename the `.env-template` file in the root of the project to `.env`.
+1. Replace the values in the `.env` file with the appropriate values from the Azure portal.
+1. Open a terminal window at the root of the project.
+1. Run `npm install` from the root
+1. Run `export REACT_APP_FLUID_CLIENT=frs` in the terminal to create an environment variable (if using PowerShell run `$env:REACT_APP_FLUID_CLIENT='frs'`).
+This will cause the app to use FRS instead of Tinylicious for the Fluid service.
+)
+1. Run `npm start` to start the client
+1. Navigate to `http://localhost:3000` in a browser tab

 ## Using the Brainstorm App